Order properties

 Example 2

 In the example below, there are 3 pickup orders, 1 drop_off order, and 2 depots.
-Orders pickup_1 and pickup_2 can be taken to any depot, while pickup_3 can only be taken to the drop_off order.
+Orders pickup_1 and pickup_2 can be taken to any depot, while pickup_3 can only be taken to drop_off.
 As a result of planning, the courier delivers pickup_3 to drop_off, and pickup_1 and pickup_2 to Depot 1.

 API request (JSON)API responseView on map